 “Blinded By The Light”- Car Accidents Caused By Sun Glare

-As we begin to head into our snowy season here in New England bad weather is sure to cause more car accidents.
-But studies show, sunny days can be even more hazardous.
+As we begin to head into our snowy season here in New England bad weather is sure to cause more car accidents and injuries from car accidents.
+But studies show sunny days can be even more hazardous.
 One recent study has shown that serious car accidents increase by 16% when it's very sunny and glare is present.
 Another study has shown that as many as 9000 accidents relating to sun glare occur each year!
 That’s more than caused by icy roads.

 Safe driving requires clear vision and an unobstructed view but what are we to do when confronted with the unavoidable glare of the sun?
 Well to begin with we all should be aware of this common risk of sun glare and prepare accordingly.
 Here are some common-sense precautions that we all must take:

 - Slow WAY down: Your best move when driving through a sun glare is to slow down.
-When you can’t see you don’t have ability to react quickly, so going slower will help you avoid an accident.
-Slow down to the speed you would drive if you were in a pouring rain, a blizzard or driving through thick fog.
+When you can’t see you don’t have the ability to react quickly, so going slower will help you avoid an accident.
+Slow down to the speed you would drive if you were in the pouring rain, a blizzard, or driving through thick fog.

 - Put more distance between you and other cars: When visibility is terrible it’s critical to stay a safe distance from the vehicle in front of you.
 Remember, if you can’t see, then the person in front of you probably can’t see either and may end up braking abruptly.